 Issuing stock is a crucial next step in ensuring your company is fully compliant.
 Founders of new C Corporations can use the Stripe Atlas tool to issue stock to founders in the Stripe Dashboard—for free—using legal templates that are standard among many tech startups.

 If your company’s value has increased since the date of incorporation (for example, if you have raised money from investors since formation or had other events occur that could raise the company’s value), we recommend that you consult with a lawyer for stock issuance.
 Please contact us at firstname.lastname@example.org if you would like an introduction to a law firm, or if you have any questions about the Stripe Atlas founder stock issuance tool.

 Issuing stock for new corporations

-For the first 30 days after incorporation, you’ll find a free tool to distribute shares to your founders in the Stripe Dashboard.
+For the first 90 days after incorporation, Stripe Atlas provides a free tool to distribute shares to your founders in the Stripe Dashboard.
+Your CEO/President will start the process to send all required signers emails with documents to sign.
 Follow the steps below to issue stock using Stripe Atlas:

 The documents include the following key terms:

 - Price per share, par value chosen at incorporation